seqan/seqan3/doc/fragments/io_sam_file_output.md

 \include test/snippet/io/sam_file/record_based_writing.cpp

-The easiest way to write to an alignment file is to use the push_back() member functions.
-These work similarly to how they work on an std::vector.
+The easiest way to write to an alignment file is to use the `push_back()` member functions.
+These work similarly to how they work on a std::vector.
-You may also use a tuple like interface or the emplace_back() function but this is not recommended since one would have to keep track of the correct order of many fields (14 in total).
-For the record based interface using push_back please also see the seqan3::record documentation on how to specify a record with the correct field and type lists.
+You may also use a tuple like interface or the `emplace_back()` function but this is not recommended since one would have to keep track of the correct order of many fields (14 in total).
+For the record based interface using `push_back()` please also see the seqan3::record documentation on how to specify a record with the correct field and type lists.
 <br><br>
 You may also use the output file's iterator for writing, however, this rarely provides an advantage.